Ducheved/commucat/PROTOCOL.md

 * Implementations MUST reject frames whose declared `payload_len` exceeds the remaining buffer.
 * Varints longer than 10 bytes or overflowing 64 bits MUST raise a decoding error.

+### Version Negotiation

+* CCP-1 v1 peers announce support via either `protocol_version` (legacy single value) or `supported_versions` (array of unsigned integers).
+* The server selects the highest common version from the client announcement and its own `supported_versions`, falling back to v1 for clients lacking these fields.
+* When no overlap exists, the server returns an `ERROR` frame with `title` "Protocol Version Mismatch" and closes the stream.
+* Successful handshakes echo the negotiated value in subsequent `AUTH` control frames (`protocol_version`) and advertise the server list as `supported_versions`.

 ### Frame Types

 | Type | Code | Payload semantics |